 Email marketing has a lot of potentials.
 By 2023, there will be 4.3 billion email users worldwide, and you can’t miss out on this opportunity.
-You need to up your email marketing game so that you can leverage the power of the email.
+You need to up your cold email marketing game so that you can leverage the power of the email.

 However, what do you do when your cold email campaign just started, and the new email account from which you are sending cold emails gets blocked?
 Has this happened to you before?
 Have you ever wondered why that happens?
 Well, this is chiefly because you did not warm up your email account before you started with cold emailing.
 So, what is an email warmup about?

 Let’s get going and find out more about how to warm up an email for cold outreach emails.

 When you have created a new domain for sending cold outreach emails to prospects, it doesn’t have a reputation of its own because it is new.
 The way you use the email account will determine its reputation, and it is in your hands.

 If you happen to start sending cold emails in bulk right from day one, the email service provider will see you as a spammer, and all your future emails will end up in the recipient’s spam folder.
 That is why most cold emails don’t reach the inbox of recipients.
 They tend to get marked as spam or get deleted.
 Emails not landing in the inbox can leave you in the soup as it is a huge risk for your business.
 You should not take it lightly.